Tech for education

 - Wi-Fi and networking: To avoid annoying network issues, make sure you're set up with a strong enough Wi-Fi signal.
 Visit our guide for more advice.

-- Stationary & office storage: Start your studies with new stationary and folders to keep on top of notes.
+- Stationery & office storage: Start your studies with new stationery and folders to keep on top of notes.

 For taking a break